tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/default_env_models.rst

    - **Jupiter**: Zonal coefficients up to degree 8 from, described `here <https://www.nature.com/articles/nature25776/>`__
    - **Galilean Moons** (Io, Europa, Ganymede, Callisto), :math:`\mu`, :math:`C_{20}` and :math:`C_{22}` from IMCCE ephemerides

-* For all the other bodies not mentioned above, point-mass gravity field with gravitational parameter loaded from Spice are used
+* For all the other bodies not mentioned above, point-mass gravity field with gravitational parameter loaded from SPICE are used
-  (for any body available through Spice kernels).
+  (for any body available through SPICE kernels).

 .. warning::
    Temporal variations of the gravity field are zero by default, but can be included for high-accuracy